e-motiv/EM-Spectrum-Visualizer/README.md

 ![Screenshot](/_screenshot.png?raw=true "Sreenshot EM SPectrum Visualiser")

 ## History
 A long time ago e-motiv.et (aka Ruben Goethals) had some free time on his hands, so he created the same tool in Flash (see link below).
 Flash together with actionscript was a promising platform for graphical presentations.
 Even today (2017) its benifits and possibilities are not matched.
-Unfortunatly, someone (like a certain former director of Apple) have made it possible to fade out Flash from popular acceptance.
+Unfortunatly, someone (like a certain former director of Apple) has made it possible to fade out Flash from popular acceptance.
 (You won't hear this from all the Flash haters out there though, but well..)

 It was even linked in the main "EM Spectrum" article of Wikipedia, until some editors thought it was a commerial link after I changed my domain from e-builds.com to e-motiv.net.
 Even though it was free.